cschreib/vif/doc/sphinx/generic-function-guidelines.rst

     vec1b r = from_string(s[id], tmp);
     v[id] = tmp;     // assign temporary values to 'v'

-.. note:: This issue also affects IDL.
-There, it can only be solved by introducing a temporary, as done in the example above.
-But C++ is smarter, and we can make it work!
+.. note:: This issue also affects IDL, in a nastier way since IDL will not throw any error.
+It will store the output values in a automatically generated temporary vector, which is then discarded, so the values of the view are not modified...
+Oops!
+In IDL, this can only be solved by explicitly introducing a temporary vector and assigning it back to the view, as done in the example above.
+But C++ is smarter, and we can make this work!
 Read on.

 To support this type of usage, we need an argument type that can be either an "l-value" (a reference to a vector) or an "r-value" (a temporary view).
 This is exactly what the "universal reference" is for: ``T&&``.
 Unfortunately, this universal reference requires an unconstrained type ``T``.
 This means we loose all the implicit constraints on the type: it is no longer ``vec<D,T>``, but simply ``T``.
 Therefore we will have to specify these constraints explicitly using ``std::enable_if<>``.
 And there are a lot of constraints!
 We want to make sure:

 * that ``T`` is a vector or a view,
 * that the number of dimensions of ``T`` is the same as the input vector of strings,
-* that if ``T`` is an r-value, if must be a non-constant view
+* that if ``T`` is an r-value, if must be a non-constant view,
-* that if ``T`` is an l-value, it must be a non-constant reference (to a vector or a view),
+* that if ``T`` is an l-value, it must be a non-constant reference (to a vector or a view).

-Since these requirements will be the same for every vectorized function with output parameters, a specific trait is provided in phy++ to express all these constraints: ``meta::is_compatible_output_type<In,Out>``.
+Since these basic requirements will be the same for every vectorized function with output parameters, a specific trait is provided in phy++ to express all these constraints: ``meta::is_compatible_output_type<In,Out>``.
 It is used in the following way:

 .. code-block:: c++